Asabeneh/30-Days-Of-Python/readme.md

 ### Python Syntax
 A python script can be written on python interactive shell or on code editor.
 A python file has an extension .py.
 ### Python Indentation
+An indentation is a white space in a text.
 Indentation in many languages used to increase code readability, however python uses indentation to create block of codes.
-In other programming languages curly bracket used instead of indentation.
+In other programming languages curly bracket used to create block of codes instead of indentation.
 One of the common bug when you write a python code will be wrong indentation.

 ![Indentation Error](images/indentation.png)
 ### Comment